 It was a topic I’d been thinking about … a lot.

 Even though my kids were young—my daughter, Jai, was 10, and my son, Matthew, was 7—I’d been putting about $25 a month into a college savings account for each of them since they were born, as well as every dollar they’d ever been given as a gift.
 I’d also opened South Carolina state 529 accounts for each of them, where I was depositing about $125 a month.
 And I was contributing to a state tuition prepayment plan too.

 I knew I was doing the right thing by saving so much, but I constantly wondered if it would be enough.

 I was starting to hear about skyrocketing tuition prices from friends who were also worried about whether they were putting enough away for their kids’ education.
 When I attended Spelman College in 1981, the tuition was just $3,000 a year.
-But when my daughter was in kindergarten 18 years later, that tuition had already shot up to nearly $12,000 a year—and I knew it was only going to increase.
+But when my daughter was in kindergarten nearly two decades later, that tuition had already shot up to nearly $12,000 a year—and I knew it was only going to increase.

 So when the article mentioned the Private College 529 Plan, a savings plan that lets you prepay private college tuition and lock in today’s rates, I was intrigued—especially since I was hoping my daughter would follow in my own footsteps at Spelman.